Cyberpunk derivatives: Decopunk

 Decopunk is a recent subset of dieselpunk, centered around the art deco and Streamline Moderne art styles.
 Other influences include the 1927 film Metropolis as well as the environment of American cities like New York, Chicago, and Boston around the period between the 1920s and 1950s.

 Steampunk author Sara M. Harvey made the distinction that decopunk is "shinier than dieselpunk;" more specifically, dieselpunk is "a gritty version of steampunk set in the 1920s–1950s" (i.e., the war eras), whereas decopunk "is the sleek, shiny very art deco version; same time period, but everything is chrome!"

-Possibly the most notable examples of this genre are games like the first two titles in the BioShock series and Skullgirls; films like Dick Tracy (1990), The Rocketeer (1991), The Shadow (1994), and Dark City (1998); comic books like The Goon; and the cartoon Batman: The Animated Series, which included neo-noir elements along with modern elements such as the use of VHS cassettes.
+Possibly the most notable examples of this genre are games like the first two titles in the BioShock series and Skullgirls; films like Batman (1989), Dick Tracy (1990), The Rocketeer (1991), The Shadow (1994), and Dark City (1998); comic books like The Goon; and the cartoon Batman: The Animated Series, which included neo-noir elements along with modern elements such as the use of VHS cassettes.

 Sandalpunk

-Sandalpunk or Bronzepunk is science-fiction punk inspired by the societies and empires of the Bronze Age and Iron Age, taking the technology of the ancient classic world (the time of Plato and Aristole) and builds a retrofuturistic world with it.
+Sandalpunk or Bronzepunk is science-fiction punk inspired by the societies and empires of the Bronze Age and Iron Age, taking the technology of the ancient classic world (the time of Plato and Aristotle) and builds a retrofuturistic world with it.
 It blends speculative continuity and technological anachronism, imagining worlds where empires like Rome, Mycenae, Ancient Athens, the Hittites, Ancient Egypt, and the like, never collapsed, instead evolving into futuristic superpowers while preserving their ancient cultural identity.

-Notable examples of sandal punk media includes, movies, such as: the 1963 movie Jason and the Argonauts, Disney's 2001 movie Atlantis: The Lost Empire, Dreamwork's 2003 film Sinbad: Legend of the Seven Seas, Zack Snyder's 2006 film 300, the 2016 movie Gods of Egypt; video games, such as: God of War I, God of War II, and God of War III (2005–2010), Ubisoft's 2018 video game Assassin's Creed Odyssey; and books, such as: various books based on Doctor Who, among many others.
+Notable examples of sandal punk media includes, movies, such as: the 1963 movie Jason and the Argonauts, Disney's 2001 movie Atlantis: The Lost Empire, Dreamworks' 2003 film Sinbad: Legend of the Seven Seas, Zack Snyder's 2006 film 300, the 2016 movie Gods of Egypt; video games, such as: God of War, God of War II, and God of War III (2005–2010), Ubisoft's 2018 video game Assassin's Creed Odyssey; and books, such as: various books based on Doctor Who, among many others.